Tucson Immigrant Workers' Project

-The Project operates an in-house labor/employment rights clinic where workers receive confidential legal information, advice, and counseling about their rights in the workplace from trained law students and supervising attorneys.
-Over the 2011-2012 school year the Project provided individual legal assistance and advice to over 60 immigrant workers.
+The Project operates an in-house employment rights clinic where workers receive confidential legal information, advice, and counseling about their rights in the workplace from trained law students and supervising attorneys.
+Over the 2012-2013 school year we provided individual legal assistance and advice to approximately 50 immigrant workers.
 Recent clients have included domestic workers, child and elder care providers, delivery truck drivers, restaurant workers, hotel workers, landscape and construction workers and many more.

 Trained law students and supervising attorneys provide follow up support and advocacy for workers interested in pursuing negotiations with their employer or filing charges with administrative agencies for unpaid wages, unemployment benefits, sexual harassment, discrimination, or other concerns.
 In recent years, the Project has recovered thousands of dollars in unpaid wages and helped workers file complaints with the Arizona Registrar of Contractors, the Arizona Labor Department, the Arizona Attorney General's Office, the Arizona Division of Occupational Safety and Health, the National Labor Relations Board and the U.S. Department of Labor.
 Similarly, the Project provides referrals to attorneys and organizations that can provide legal representation or other needed services on a pro bono or reduced fee basis.

 The Project conducts outreach and trainings for low-wage workers on employment rights and self-advocacy.
 Our presentations are tailored to the language abilities and concerns of the community organizations that host them.